Abdullahjaffer/react-hasura-express-docker-boilerplate/backend/hasura/readme.md

 # Development
-In order to use hasura, create migrations and metadata.
+To use Hasura, create migrations and metadata.
 ONLY USE THIS FOR DEVELOPMENT

 - Install hasura-cli with
 ```sh